 4. Test your stream playback

-- Open the publisher page from step 2 in a browser window.
+- Open the publisher page from section 2 in a browser window.

 - Start your video source from the publisher page.
-As soon as you open the publisher page, the broadcast beings in Wowza Video.
+When you open the publisher page, the broadcast begins in Wowza Video.

-- Open the viewing page you created in step 3 and confirm your stream is playing as you expect.
+- Open the viewing page you created in section 3 and confirm your stream is playing as you expect.

 - After confirming the stream plays as expected, close your browser windows.